 How is canary testing different from A/B testing?

 Canary testing involves deploying changes incrementally to a small subset of users or systems before rolling them out to the entire user base.
-It focuses on detecting potential issues early by monitoring metrics and user feedback.

 In contrast, A/B testing compares two or more versions of a feature or webpage to determine which one performs better based on predefined metrics, often involving larger user segments in a randomized manner to assess differences in user behaviour or preferences.